 Written works By Donna Drejza

-Playboy, the Poet and the Spy: Screenplay and unpublished Novel
+Playboy, the Poet and the Spy: Screenplay and Novel

-An American writer pet-sits for an eccentric dowager in London in order to meet her pen-pal English poet; instead she is lured into a Swiss playboy’s dangerous dynasty by the dowager —who turns out to be a spy.
+An American writer pet-sits for an eccentric dowager in London in order to meet her pen-pal English poet; instead she is lured into a Swiss playboy's pharmaceutical company drama by the dowager —who turns out to be a spy.

 Cats Don't Bark: Published Children's print and audio book.